danielrdehaan/Scripts/README.md

 ## Stay Connected

 For updates on new scripts and tools, please star and follow this repository.
-If you have specific requests or ideas for scripts, don't hesitate to reach out via issues or directly contact [www.danielrdehaan.com](http://www.danielrdehaan.com/).
+If you have specific requests or ideas for scripts, don't hesitate to reach out via issues or directly contact [Daniel R. DeHaan](http://www.danielrdehaan.com/).

 Thank you for visiting the Scripts Repository.
 Let's build powerful tools and streamline workflows together!